Thaddeus Stevens: Slavery

 During the Confederate incursion into the North in mid-1863 that culminated in the Battle of Gettysburg, Confederates twice sent parties to Stevens's Caledonia Forge.
 Stevens, who had been there supervising operations, was hastened away by his workers against his will.
 General Jubal Early looted and vandalized the Forge, causing a loss to Stevens of about $80,000.
 Early said that the North had done the same to southern figures and that Stevens was well known for his vindictiveness towards the South.
 Asked if he would have taken the congressman to Libby Prison in Richmond, Early replied that he would have hanged Stevens and divided his bones among the Confederate states.

 Stevens pushed Congress to pass a constitutional amendment abolishing slavery.
 The Emancipation Proclamation was a wartime measure, did not apply to all slaves, and might be reversed by peacetime courts; an amendment would be slavery's end.
-The Thirteenth Amendment (Note: James Ashley introduced the amendment in December 1863.
+The Thirteenth Amendment, (Note: James Ashley introduced the amendment in December 1863.
 In March 1864, Stevens proposed a version that added "forever" to the conditional prohibition and explicitly annulled the Fugitive Slave Clause in Article 4, Section 2 of the U.S. Constitution.
-The version which ultimately passed had already been crafted by the Senate Judiciary Committee.) – which outlawed slavery and involuntary servitude except as a punishment for crime – easily passed the Senate but failed in the House in June; fears that it might not pass delayed a renewed attempt there.
+The version that passed had already been crafted by the Senate Judiciary Committee.) which outlawed slavery and involuntary servitude except as a punishment for crime, easily passed the Senate but, in June, it failed in the House, and fears that it might not pass delayed a renewed attempt there.
 Lincoln campaigned aggressively for the amendment after his re-election in 1864, and Stevens described his December annual message to Congress as "the most important and best message that has been communicated to Congress for the last 60 years".
 Stevens closed the debate on the amendment on January 13, 1865.
 Illinois Representative Isaac Arnold wrote: "distinguished soldiers and citizens filled every available seat, to hear the eloquent old man speak on a measure that was to consummate the warfare of forty years against slavery."

 The amendment passed narrowly after heavy pressure exerted by Lincoln himself, along with offers of political appointments from the "Seward lobby".
 Democrats made allegations of bribery; Stevens stated: "the greatest measure of the nineteenth century was passed by corruption, aided and abetted by the purest man in America."
 The amendment was declared ratified on December 18, 1865.
 Stevens continued to push for a broad interpretation of it that included economic justice in addition to the formal end of slavery.

 After passing the Thirteenth Amendment, Congress debated the economic rights of the freedmen.
 Urged on by Stevens, it voted to authorize the Bureau of Refugees, Freedmen, and Abandoned Lands, with a mandate (though no funding) to set up schools and to distribute "not more than forty acres" [16 ha] of confiscated Confederate land to each family of freed slaves.